 Telugu Association of Malaysia (TAM) is a non-profit and non-governmental organisation of the people of Telugu origin residing in Malaysia.
-It was first established in Bagan Datoh, Perak in the year 1955 which subsequently led to the registration with the Registrar of Societies on the 17th of February 1956 as “The Andhra Association of Malaya” vide Registration Number 631.
+The protem committee was initiated in Bagan Datoh, Perak in the year 1955 which subsequently led to the registration with the Registrar of Societies on the 17th of February 1956 as “The Andhra Association of Malaya” vide Registration Number 631.

-TAM members are well rounded participants coming from all walks of life including professionals and entrepreneurs.
+Members of TAM come from all walks of life including professionals and entrepreneurs.

 TAM has been humble to host the 2nd World Telugu Conference and TAM Silver Jubilee Celebrations in the year 1981 in Malaysia.

 In the year 2006, TAM hosted the Telugu International Cultural Conference and TAM Golden Jubilee Celebrations, marking the Association’s 50th year Anniversary.

 Further, in the year of 2010, TAM was fortunate to have the Prime Minister of Malaysia in attendance to a mega event titled “An Evening with the Prime Minister” at Putrajaya International Convention Centre (P.I.C.C).

 In the year 2013, TAM had the opportunity once again to host the 10th World Telugu Federation Conference in Malaysia.